 Information about your child

 Undisclosed needs cannot be anticipated or accommodated, and could interfere with your child's ability to participate in class.
 As part of the registration process, we will ask you to share more about your student so we can be prepared to reasonably support them.
 On the consent and release form, there is a section that asks for “anything we should know about your child”, please use this space to let us know how we can best support your child so they have a successful experience.
-These are enrichment programs, not mandated attendance educational programs.
-Parent/guardians registering students bear the responsibility for enrolling students in appropriate activities and learning situations that suit their students’ abilities and needs.
+Parent/guardians registering their children bear the responsibility for enrolling those students in appropriate activities for their students’ abilities and needs.
 If you have any questions or concerns, please get in touch with us at 541-552-6452 or firstname.lastname@example.org .